AR-k12code/Atriuum/README.md

 ```

-# Create an Import user
+# Create an Import User
 Create the same user with the same password for all your libraries.
 Please use a good randomly generated 20+ character password.
 Note that punctuations may cause an issue in the json settings file.
 ````
 Administration > Library > Worker Records > Add New Worker